theopin/tp/docs/UserGuide.md

 >Format: `<favourite>STATUS</favourite>`

 > :exclamation: STATUS is not case-sensitive.
-For example, `YES` and `yes` are considered the same .
+For example, `YES` and `yes` are considered the same.

 > :exclamation: If STATUS contains another word than `YES`, the cheatsheet will not be marked as a favourite.